304 North Cardinal St.

 Keep the ground around the plant clear of debris and that should help take care of most of the insects.
 You can also try using neem oil on the plant if there is an extreme infestation.

-Is Autumn Joy Sedum drought-tolerant?
-Yes, Sedums are fairly drought-tolerant, but they also thrive in rainy regions.
+Is Autumn Joy sedum drought-tolerant?
+Yes, sedums like this are fairly drought-tolerant, but can also thrive in rainy regions.
 And just because it’s drought-tolerant, does not mean it is drought-resistant.

 Where can you get Autumn Joy Sedum?
 You can get this plant at pretty much any plant nursery.
-It is native to Eurasia, so you might even be able to get it from a place over there that can send it to you.
+If they don’t have it in stock, they should be able to order it easily as it is quite common.